Practitioner perceptions: critical junctures and the global emergence and challenges of fact-checking

 MetadataShow full item record

 Since 2003 and the emergence of FactCheck.org in the United States, fact-checking has expanded both domestically and internationally.
-As of February 2018, the Duke Reporter's Lab identified nearly 150 active initiatives around the world.
-Seen as a professional reform movement in the journalistic community, this research explores fact-checker perceptions of why the practice is spreading globally at this point in time.
+As of February, 2016, the Duke Reporter’s Lab identified nearly 100 active initiatives around the world.
+This research explores why fact-checking is spreading globally at this point in time.
+Seen as a professional reform movement in the journalistic community (Graves, 2016), historical research on reform movements suggest several possible factors influencing the emergence of fact-checking including a decline in journalism, easy access to technology for the masses, and socio-political strife (McChesney, 2007; Pickard, 2015; Stole, 2006).
 Using a phenomenological approach, two focus groups were conducted among fact-checkers during the 2015 Global Fact-checking Summit in London, England.
-Participants shared rich experiences about conditions and contexts surrounding the emergence and challenges facing their organizations including perceived public disempowerment, declines in journalism, technological changes, and socio-political strife.
+Participants shared rich experiences about conditions and contexts surrounding the emergence and challenges facing their organizations.
 Ultimately, as the purpose of this research is to help future fact-checkers around the world become aware of the circumstances under which fact-checking is most likely to emerge and thrive (or fail), recommendations from current global practitioners are offered.